Handbook of School Violence, Bullying and Safety

 9781035301355 Edward Elgar Publishing

-Edited by Jun Sung Hong, School of Social Work, Wayne State University, US and Department of Social Welfare, Ewha Womans University, South Korea, Heng Choon (Oliver) Chan, Department of Social Policy, Sociology and Criminology, School of Social Policy, University of Birmingham, UK, Annis Fung, Department of Social and Behavioural Sciences, City University of Hong Kong, China and Jungup Lee, Department of Social Work, Faculty of Arts and Social Sciences, National University of Singapore, Singapore
+Edited by Jun Sung Hong, School of Social Work, Wayne State University, US and Department of Social Welfare, Ewha Womans University, South Korea, Heng Choon (Oliver) Chan, Department of Social Policy, Sociology and Criminology, School of Social Policy, University of Birmingham, UK, Annis Lai Chu FUNG, Department of Social and Behavioural Sciences, City University of Hong Kong, China and Jungup Lee, Department of Social Work, Faculty of Arts and Social Sciences, National University of Singapore, Singapore

-Publication Date: August 2024 ISBN: 978 1 03530 135 5 Extent: c 650 pp
+Publication Date: 2024 ISBN: 978 1 03530 135 5 Extent: 638 pp

 This Handbook provides cutting-edge research on school violence, bullying and safety.
 Focusing on contemporary phenomena, such as cyberbullying, assaults on teachers and gun violence in schools, it offers insights into the international prevalence of school violence and how it can be prevented.